Skip to main content

 If you sell into Europe

-Prohibited-practice rules and AI literacy duties have applied since 2 February 2025.
-Provider duties for general-purpose AI models applied from 2 August 2025.
-Most remaining obligations apply from 2 August 2026, with some high-risk obligations for regulated products from 2 August 2027.
-UK companies can be in scope when an AI system is placed on the EU market, used in the EU, or affects people in the EU.
+Prohibited-practice rules and AI literacy duties have applied since 2 February 2025, with general-purpose model duties following on 2 August 2025.
+Article 50 transparency duties apply from 2 August 2026.
+The Commission's current timeline puts Annex III high-risk areas on 2 December 2027 and product-embedded high-risk systems on 2 August 2028.
+UK companies can still be in scope when an AI system is placed on the EU market or its output is used in the EU.

 The new AI standard